Édouard Vuillard: The Japanese influence

 The works of Vuillard and the Nabis were strongly influenced by Japanese woodblock prints, which were shown in Paris at the gallery of art dealer Siegfried Bing, and at a large show at the École des Beaux Arts in 1890.
 Vuillard himself acquired a personal collection of 180 prints, some of which are visible in the backgrounds of his paintings.
 The Japanese influence appeared particularly in his work in the negation of depth, the simplicity of forms, and strongly contrasting colors.
 The faces were often turned away, and drawn with just a few lines.
 There was no attempt to create perspective.
 Vegetal, floral and geometric designs in the wallpaper or clothing were more important than the faces.
 In some of Vuillard's works, the persons in the paintings almost entirely disappeared into the designs of the wallpaper.
 The Japanese influence continued in his later, post-Nabi works, particularly in the painted screens depicting Place Vintimille he made for Marguerite Chaplin.

 Decoration

-Another aspect of the Nabi philosophy shared by Vuillard was the idea that decorative art had equal value with traditional easel painting.
+Vuillard, like other members of the Nabis, believed that decorative art was equal to traditional easel painting.
 Vuillard created theatrical sets and programs, decorative murals and painted screens, prints, designs for stained glass windows, and ceramic plates.
 In the early 1890s, he worked especially for the Théâtre de l'Œuvre of Lugné-Poe designing backdrops and programs.